rutgers-bootcamp-project-1-team-5/mental_health/README.md

 4. Create line plot for percent of population with different disorders for countries such as USA, China, Japan, Germany, Comoros, Djibouti, Guinea-Bissau, Lesotho and Suriname,
 5. Calculation of T-test for schizohprenia, Bipolar disorder, Eating disorders, Anxiety disorders, Drug use disorders, Depressive disorders, Alcohol use disorders and Disability-Adjusted Life Years for US and UK to compare the results.
 6. Checking for top increasing disorder and top decreasing disorder by the country.
 7.  plotting bar graph for trends of linearly correlated disorder prevalence.
-Linear regression method has been used to analyze top increasing and top decreasing disorder and to plot a bar garph.
+Linear regression method has been used to analyze top increasing and top decreasing disorder and to plot a bar garph.<br>
-#All plots and images are saved in media folder.
+# All plots and images are saved in media folder.

 # We have demonstarted Use of API to fetch kitten Images in the code.